Reading Time: 2 minutes

 - Name, address and telephone number of next of kin

-- Physical and medical condition
+- Physical and medical condition (if any)

-- Level of outdoors skills
+- Level of outdoor skills

 - Knowledge of the area